exercism/elixir/exercises/concept/boutique-inventory/.docs/hints.md

 - Maps implement the enumerable protocol.
 - `Enum` functions convert maps to a list of `{key, value}` tuples.
-- There is a [built-in function][enum-map] for replacing every element in an enumerable with another element.
-- There is a [built-in function][enum-into] that can transform a list of `{key, value}` tuples back into a map.
+- There is a [built-in function][enum-into] that can transform a list of `{key, value}` tuples back into a map using a transformation function.

 ## 4. Calculate the item's total quantity